Rigidity of Teichmuller Space: Introduction

-Let ${\cal T}$ denote the Teichm\"uller space of an oriented surface $S$ of genus $g$ and $p$ marked points such that $k=3g-3+p>0$.
-The Teichm\"uller space endowed with the Weil-Petersson metric is an incomplete Riemannian manifold (cf. \cite{chu} and \cite{wolpertPJ}).
-Its metric completion $\overline{\cal T}$ is an NPC (non positively curved) space (cf. \cite{yamada}), and its boundary $\partial {\cal T}$ can be stratified by lower dimensional Teichm\"{u}ller spaces corresponding to nodal surfaces formed by pinching a finite set of nontrivial, nonperipheral, simple closed curves (cf. \cite{wolpert}).
-Thus, $\overline{\cal T}$ is a stratified space (with the original Teichm\"{u}ller space ${\cal T}$ being the top dimensional stratum).
-In this paper, we study harmonic maps $u:\Omega \rightarrow \overline{\cal T}$ from a Riemannian domain.
-Given such a map, we define the regular set ${\cal R}(u)$ to be the set of points in $\Omega$ that possess a neighborhood mapping into a single stratum and the singular set ${\cal S}(u)$ to be its complement.
-The main results of this paper are:
+Let $(\overline{\mathcal T}, d_{\overline{\mathcal T}})$ denote the metric completion of $({\mathcal T},G_{wp})$.
+The metric space $(\overline{\mathcal T}, d_{\overline{\mathcal T}})$ is a complete NPC space; i.e.~a geodesic space with non-positive curvature in the sense of Alexandrov \cite{daskal-wentworth}, \cite{wolpert} and \cite{yamada}.
+Set theoretically, $\overline{\mathcal T}$ is nothing but the augmented Teichm\"uller space \cite{masur}, \cite{abikoff}.
+Its boundary $\partial {\mathcal T}$ can be stratified by smooth open strata corresponding to deformations of nodal surfaces formed by pinching a finite set of nontrivial, nonperipheral, simple closed curves \cite{masur} and \cite{wolpert}.
+In other words, $\overline{\mathcal T}$ is a stratified space (with the original Teichm\"{u}ller space ${\mathcal T}$ being the top dimensional open stratum).

+Given the incompleteness of Teichm\"uller space, one is tempted to replace ${\mathcal T}$ by $\overline{\mathcal T}$ and study harmonic maps to the NPC metric space $\overline{\mathcal T}$.
+Harmonic maps to metric spaces was initiated in the seminal paper of Gromov and Schoen \cite{gromov-schoen} where they study harmonic maps to Euclidean buildings (a special type of Riemannian polyhedra with non-positive curvature in the sense of Alexandrov).
+Their work was subsequently extended for harmonic maps into general NPC spaces by Korevaar-Schoen and Jost \cite{korevaar-schoen1}, \cite{korevaar-schoen2} and \cite{jost}.
+For other work on harmonic maps to singular spaces relevant to this paper, we refer to \cite{daskal-meseDM} and \cite{daskal-meseSR}.

+In \cite{gromov-schoen} (as well as in \cite{daskal-meseDM} and \cite{daskal-meseSR}), the main technical point is how to handle the singularities of the harmonic map.
+To do this, one gains control of the map near the set of points that do not map to smooth points in the target.
+We do the same in this paper, but there are additional difficulties stemming from the non-local compactness of $\overline{\mathcal T}$.
+By contrast, the spaces studied by \cite{gromov-schoen} were locally compact.
+The most important technical challenge tackled in this paper is to overcome the difficulty presented by the non-local compactness of $\overline{\mathcal T}$.

+Before attempting to study harmonic maps, one needs to get a good understanding of the geometry of $\overline{\mathcal T}$ near its boundary.
+In \cite{masur}, Masur initiated the study of the Weil-Petersson metric near the boundary of $\overline{\mathcal T}$.
+In recent years, many authors have extended Masur's work to establish stronger asymptotic properties of the Weil-Petersson geometry.
+See for example, \cite{schumacher}, \cite{daskal-wentworth}, \cite{yamada}, \cite{wolpert}, \cite{wo4}, \cite{liusunyau1}, \cite{liusunyau2} and \cite{huang} among many others.
+In \cite{daskal-meseC1}, we proved stronger $C^1$-estimates which will be used in this paper.
+These estimates differ from the previously known derivative estimates because they estimate the asymptotic difference of the Weil-Petersson metric and a product metric given on the product of the boundary strata and its normal space (which will be described in more detail below, cf.~Section~\ref{intro-part2}).